Create a Salesforce Data 360 connection to load data to Salesforce Data 360.

 Before you begin

-Configure your connected app and get the consumer key and consumer secret to generate the access token.
+•Get the consumer key and consumer secret from the external client app to generate the access token.

 Connection details